1. Home

 Creating Cloudflare Account API Tokens

-1. Click your profile icon in the upper-right corner, then select My Profile.
+1. Click your profile icon in the upper-right corner, then select Profile.

 1. Go to the API Tokens tab and click Create Token.